selfdefined/web-app/11ty/definitions/ableism.md

 #### Impact

 To paraphrase Lewis, ableism "leads to people and society determining who is valuable and worthy based on a person’s appearance and/or their ability to [...] produce, excel, and 'behave.'"
-Importantly, you do not have to be disabled to experience ableism.
+You do not have to be disabled to experience ableism, and Disabled people can also reinforce ableism internally (manifesting as harm to themselves) and externally (harm to other disabled people).

 #### Further reading